stakater-lab/docker-training/labs/01-containers/commands.md

 #### Step 1a

-Create a simple shell script to print an environment variable.
-[File Contents](script.sh)
+Create a simple shell script to print an environment variable. [script.sh](script.sh)

 `vi script.sh`

 #### Step 1b

 Create a Dockerfile that includes the script file and has a default value for the variable.
-[File Contents](Dockerfile)
+[Dockerfile](Dockerfile)

 `vi Dockerfile`